MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Introduction

+Their impracticality in resource-constrained settings naturally motivates small-model multi-agent solutions, which align well with the growing industry trend toward on-device AI~\cite{gunter2024appleintelligencefoundationlanguage, zhang2023appagentmultimodalagentssmartphone}.
+In practice, however, deploying small language models (SLMs) under 10B parameters—even those with strong coding abilities~\cite{qwen2025qwen25technicalreport}—often yields limited accuracy gains compared to single-model direct prompting.
+This performance drop stems from SLMs’ difficulty in following the structured formats (e.g., XML) required for multi-agent communication~\cite{xia2024fofobenchmarkevaluatellms} and their limited capacity to support the complex reasoning needed across agent roles, leading to failures in retrieval, planning, or debugging.

+To make SLM-based multi-agent systems effective, fine-tuning becomes a necessary step.
+However, this approach poses three key obstacles.
+First, existing code datasets do not provide intermediate artefacts aligned with the roles in a multi-agent pipeline.
+Second, fine-tuning each agent independently fails to account for inter-agent dependencies.
+As illustrated in Fig.~\ref{fig:mapcoder-overview}, later stages rely on the outputs of earlier agents, so errors in one stage can propagate and mislead downstream components.
+Third, training separate models for each agent increases GPU memory consumption at inference time, undermining the efficiency benefits of using small models in the first place.

-We address these challenges with \emph{MapCoder-Lite}, the first multi-agent coding framework that drives a single 7B backbone--extended only by lightweight, role-specific adapters--to performance near that of 32B systems. \emph{MapCoder-Lite} is built on three components: \begin{itemize} \item \textbf{Trajectory distillation from strong LLMs (Sec.~\ref{subsec:method1})}: For retrieval and debugging roles—where small models often fail—we harvest high-quality traces from Qwen-32B and DeepSeek-V3, filtered through execution tests to ensure format correctness and semantic accuracy. \item \textbf{Supervisor-aided cross-agent refinement (Sec.~\ref{subsec:method2})}: For planning and coding roles, we employ a supervisor model that identifies failures, provides targeted feedback, and regenerates problematic steps, creating high-quality training examples without human annotation. \item \textbf{Memory-efficient LoRA specialization (Sec.~\ref{subsec:method3})}: All agents share a frozen Qwen-2.5-7B backbone with role-specific low-rank adapters (LoRA~\cite{hu2021lora}), adding <3\% of the parameters of a 7B model while enabling independent fine-tuning. \end{itemize}
+We address these challenges with \emph{MapCoder-Lite}, the first multi-agent coding framework that drives a single 7B backbone--extended only by lightweight, role-specific adapters--to performance near that of 32B systems. \emph{MapCoder-Lite} is built on three components: \begin{itemize} \item \textbf{Pass-based trajectory distillation from strong LLMs (Sect.~\ref{subsec:method1})}: To address the lack of role-specific training data, we collect trajectories from strong LLMs.
+However, fine-tuning on outputs that are only locally valid often fails to yield correct final solutions.
+We overcome this by implementing \textit{pass-based filtering} that exclusively retains trajectories whose final code passes all unit tests. \item \textbf{Supervisor-aided cross-agent refinement (Sec.~\ref{subsec:method2})}: We employ a \textit{supervisor} model that analyzes the full trajectory generated by the small model to detect cross-agent failure patterns and regenerate the responsible agent’s output, guiding the model toward global success and helping bridge the capacity gap. \item \textbf{Memory-efficient LoRA specialization (Sec.~\ref{subsec:method3})}: We show that in complex multi-agent settings, LoRA~\cite{hu2021lora} achieves better accuracy and efficiency than full fine-tuning.
+This enables all agents to share a frozen Qwen2.5-7B backbone with lightweight, role-specific adapters, adding under 3\% extra parameters. \end{itemize}